shizuo-kaji/CubicalRipser_3dim/README.md

 ```
 Here, **result** is another 2D Numpy array of shape (M,6), where M is the number of cycles.
 The none numbers of each row indicate the dimension of the cycle, birth-time, death-time, location (x,y,z) of the cell giving birth to the cycle, and location (x,y,z) of the cell destroying the cycle.

-If one wants to compute only for the top dimensional persistent homology (that is, H_1 for images and H_2 for volumes),

-    result = cripser.computePH(arr,top_dim=True)

-uses the [Alexander duality](https://arxiv.org/abs/2005.04597) to reduce the computational resources.

 ### 3D Volume file
 Given a series of DICOM files named **input00.dcm**, **input01.dcm**, **input02.dcm**...,